Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 Use this guide to identify the budget and skills you need to build a high-performing sales team that fits your current business needs.

-If you’re low on budget and want to scale or have a shorter sales cycle, consider hiring inside salespeople.
-On the other hand, if you sell a product or service that would benefit from face-to-face engagement with prospects, consider hiring a team of well-qualified outside sales representatives.
+If you’re on a tight budget and want to scale or have a shorter sales cycle, consider hiring inside salespeople.
+On the other hand, if you sell a product or service that would benefit from face-to-face engagement with prospects, consider hiring outside sales representatives.

 Perhaps you would benefit from the best of both worlds, with a hybrid sales team able to charm equally over cold calls or with potential clients in person.

-The important thing is that you focus on the most valuable goals for your company, choose a sales strategy to support them and track it all with a user-friendly CRM like Pipedrive.
+The important thing is that you focus on the most valuable goals for your company, choose a sales strategy to support them and track it all with a user-friendly CRM like Pipedrive, which you can try for free for 14 days.